-Hola, that’s me up there, Daniel Henry (Flahiff), Head Honcho at New Strength and 6-Minute Habit Hacks where we help everyday athletes kick more ass.
+That’s me up there, Daniel Henry, Head Honcho at New Strength and 6-Minute Habit Hacks.

 I’m a 3X USA Triathlon Age Group National Championships qualifier, 1X for the USASS (Snowshoe) Age Group Nationals, and in 2013, I represented the United States of America in Auckland, NZ at the ITU World Aquathlon Championships (swim/run), racing with some of the fastest age-groupers in the world as a member of Team USA.